arnavraj-7/arnavraj-7/README.md

 ---

-### DreamVator *(Stealth — CPO)*
+### Dreamvator *(Stealth — CPO)*
 Something is broken in how the aviation industry works.
-DreamVator is being built to fix it.
+Dreamvator is being built to fix it.

 As CPO, I own the product vision, end-to-end user experience, and all design decisions — from defining what we build and why, to the UI systems, interaction patterns, and how the product feels in a pilot's hands.
 Everything a user sees and touches is my responsibility.